 Firewalls protect your technology from attacks and block unauthorized access to your network.
 When logging on to public Wi-Fi be sure your device’s software firewall is turned on.

-It isn’t realistic to expect yourself or your employees to avoid pubic Internet entirely, but it is imperative that everyone understand the risks and take necessary precautions to protect themselves.
+It isn’t realistic to expect yourself or your employees to avoid pubic internet entirely, but it is imperative that everyone understand the risks and take necessary precautions to protect themselves.
+Check out this in-depth guide to public Wi-Fi on the technology site Secure Thoughts.